Localitos/pluto/packages/design-tokens/README.md

 Pluto is a design system used to build accessible, consistent, and high quality public-facing experiences at Localyze.

-The design tokens library includes the design tokens in various formats including css, scss, and js .
+The design tokens library includes the design tokens in various formats including css, scss, and js.